PUlanowski/GcpGradProject/README.md

 ```sql
 INSERT INTO `piotr-ulanowski-sandbox-1.tweet_sentiment.tweets_sentiment`(tweet_id,sentiment_score, sentiment_magnitude) VALUES ('{}', {}, {}).format(tweet_id,sentiment_score,sentiment_magnitude)
 ```
-<br><span style = "background-color: #ABBAFF">Despite ID is recognized as a string, query was still passing int thus we had to wrap {} in ''</span>
+<br><br><span style = "background-color: #ABBAFF">Note: Despite ID is recognized as a string, query was still passing int thus we had to wrap {} in ''</span>
-<br><span style = "background-color: #ABBAFF">Populating table could be done another way using pandas DataFrame and invoking special BQ method but for testing purposes one-by-one was sufficient.</span>
+<br><br><span style = "background-color: #ABBAFF">Note: Populating table could be done another way using pandas DataFrame and invoking special BQ method but for testing purposes one-by-one was sufficient.</span>

 This script has also simple scheduler to loop execution in given time frame.
 For testing we've used seconds but in production it would be more aligned with DataFlow time frames (5 minutes or more).